 Natural disasters could damage or destroy our ground stations resulting in a disruption of service to our customers.
 In addition, the collateral effects of such disasters such as flooding may impair the functioning of our ground equipment.
 If a natural disaster were to impair or destroy any of our ground facilities, we might be unable to provide service to our customers in the affected area for a period of time.
-Even if our gateways are not affected by natural disasters, our service could be disrupted if a natural disaster damages the public switch telephone network or terrestrial wireless networks or our ability to connect to the public switch telephone network or terrestrial wireless and results of operations.
+Even if our gateways are not affected by natural disasters, our service could be disrupted if a natural disaster damages the public switch telephone network or terrestrial wireless networks or our ability to connect to the public switch telephone network or terrestrial wireless networks.
+Such failure or service disruptions could harm our business and results of operations.